myspc-development/art-test/docs/admin/admin-dashboard-ui.md

 This guide details how administrators configure dashboard layouts for each user role.
 It builds on the [Admin Widget Editor Guide](./admin-widget-editor-guide.md) and covers saving behavior, widget management and REST updates.

-🔗 View available widgets and role visibility in the [Widget Matrix](../widgets/widget-matrix-reference.md).
+🔗 Available widgets and role visibility can now be managed in the [Dashboard Builder](../widgets/widget-matrix-reference.md).

 ## Role Based Configuration